 Virtual Kids' Art Classes

-Is your child and their group of friends interested in taking an art class?
-If so, CourseHorse offers private kids’ art classes that they can deliver to you remotely.
-These remote classes can be scheduled as a birthday activity or something to occupy your child’s time over the summer.
+Are you looking for a group kids’ art class to sign your child and their friends up for?
+If so, CourseHorse offers private kids’ art classes that they can deliver to you through online video platforms like Zoom.
+Virtual art classes serve as a great birthday activity or as something fun for your child to do over the summer.